12 Ways To Make Online Training Delivery A Success [Q&A]

 - Encouraging participation from all attendees

-11. What experience do you have of roleplay in sessions?
+11. Can we still do roleplay in online training sessions?

-Roleplay sessions used effectively, can transform the engagement and energy inside a virtual session.
+Roleplay sessions, when used effectively, can transform the engagement and energy inside an online training session.
 When combined with breakout rooms, this offers the perfect chance to implement what has been learnt and test understanding.

 Just consider, when running this, that the following has been thought about: